 Dirigisme continues to crumble across the globe.
 The liquidity policy response of 2009, OWS, and the new round of taxation, immigration, and controls constitute its coverup and entrenchment operation.
 It is a slick production with armies of egotistical professors, entertainers, journalists, and emotional citizens.
 They blame capitalism, which is nothing more than an ignorant euphemism for “economic freedom,” as if it isn’t the government spending that induces failure and then scapegoats those whom they induced to fail.

 Underneath it all, The Davos Clique steers the ship.
 Phase three began when Thomas Piketty starting writing his book, and I began writing Economic Sovereignty at the same time.
 Phase three can last a very long time, or it can be accelerated by a black swan event.
 If Economic Sovereignty beats Piketty’s paradigm of falsehoods, the world will become more peaceful and stable.
 The problem of dirigisme is well defined in the book Economic Sovereignty, along with institutionalist economic policy in general.

 I love my fellow Americans and wish to empower them.
 After realizing they were so ill-equipped, and that the functionaries of The Davos Clique stood nearly uncontested by the facts and concepts, I concluded that a large part of the problem is the economic knowledge gap.
 I also realized that The Davos Clique has its hands in so many special interests, that hoping for an institutional approach would be infeasible.
 With a great awakening of the public and sympathetic philanthropists, the looming specter of dirigisme could be thwarted with liberty.

 But what would it take and how could the darkest secrets of The Davos Clique be unraveled?
-In the next article, we will review the approach I took to research Economic Sovereignty, and how my knowledge and experience gave me such an advantage over hordes of economics professors.
+In the next article, we will review the approach I took to research Economic Sovereignty, and how my knowledge and experience gave me such an advantage over a run-of-the-mill economics professors.